wp-plugins/healcode-mindbody-link/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 With our Login | Register, Buy Now, or Cart links, your clients will be able to stay on your website to make purchases and manage their accounts.
-Our links will make those transactions happen behind-the-scenes in your MINDBODY account.